Freddi Fish 4: The Case of the Hogfish Rustlers of Briny Gulch: Gameplay

 Freddi Fish 4 uses the same principles as its predecessors, but similar to the third game, it has multiple endings on who the main culprit is based on evidence Freddi and Luther find.
 There are four possible suspects: Eight Finger Phil, Nelson Torso, Sahara Slim and Gill Barker (returning from the previous game), and each one has a different reason for stealing the hogfish.

 Reception

 Freddi Fish 4: The Case of the Hogfish Rustlers of Briny Gulch was generally well-received, getting scores of 85% from GameBlitz, 93% from Gamer's Pulse, 4.5 out of 5 stars from Review Corner, 4.5 out of 5 stars from Metzomagic and Unikgamer gave a 6.5 out 10 score.
 Review Corner also gave this game the Award of Excellence.

+Larry Blasko of the Associated Press praised the "movie-quality art and animation", music, sense of humor, minigames, and the simplicity of its user interface.
+He also appreciated the fact that it ran from a single CD-ROM.
+Kurt Rogahn of The Gazette wrote that many of the game's puzzles were quite involved for the game's intended demographic, sometimes necessitating adult supervision, but wrote that the game being "quite enjoyable" from an adult perspective made this a non-issue.
+Pam Gleichman of The Orange County Register rated the game four stars out of four while noting that the puzzles held more attention than the main game.
+Jinny Gudmundsen of The Los Angeles Times called it "top-quality software" that had enhanced replay value because of the branching storylines.

 During the year 2001 alone, Freddi Fish 4 sold 65,106 retail units in North America, according to PC Data.